 Supporting documentation to substantiate the individual’s “identity” and “foreign status” must also be attached.
 The IRS has very specific requirements for what they will accept as identity documents and what they will accept as certified copies.
 More often than not, clients have completed Form W-7 only to have it returned to them by the IRS because of unacceptable, incomplete, or incorrectly certified documentation.

-Currently as it stands, it appears the IRS will only accept “copies” of identity documents if they are certified by the issuing agent, an employee of the IRS (currently only located in the United States), or a designee of the Secretary at a United States Diplomatic mission or consular post.
+The IRS will only accept “copies” of identity documents if they are certified by the issuing agent, the issuing agent’s consulate, or persons approved as certifying acceptance agents for ITIN applications.
+Kotler van den Brink and Company has been a Certifying Acceptance Agent for the IRS since 1998.
 The IRS will not accept copies of documents that are certified by a notary or lawyer.

 Once the W-7 application is completed with all the necessary supporting documentation, it is sent to the ITIN Operations Unit in Austin, Texas for processing.
 The IRS usually processes Form W-7 within 7 weeks of receipt, but it can take up to 12 weeks during the busy tax season.

-ALERT: You may need to renew your ITIN: All ITINs that have been issued and are not used on a federal tax return at least once in the last three years will no longer be valid for use on a tax return as of January 1, 2017.
-Additionally, all ITINS issued before 2013 will begin expiring, starting with those with middle digits of 78 and 79 (Example: 9XX-78-XXXX).
+ALERT: You may need to renew your ITIN: As of December 31, 2020, all ITIN’s, issued before 2013, with the middle digits of 70 to 99, have expired.
+(Example: 9XX-94-XXXX).
 All expired ITIN’s must be renewed before being used on a U.S. tax return.
+Additionaly, All ITINs that have been issued and are not used on a federal tax return at least once in the last three years will no longer be valid for use on a tax return.
+(Example: ITIN’s not used to file a federal U.S. tax return in 2018, 2019 or 2020 expired December 31, 2021.)